-Replace the Lower EMI Shield
+Replacing the Lower EMI Shield

-- 1. Position the lower EMI shield over the bottom of the unit so that the holes in the shield are properly aligned. - 2.
-Press the sticky, top edge of the EMI shield onto the bottom side of the display panel.
+- Position the lower EMI shield over the bottom of the unit so that the holes (for the IR board and the LED) in the shield are properly aligned. - 2.
+Press the sticky, edge of the EMI shield onto the bottom side of the display panel.
 The crease in the EMI shield should align with the edge of the panel. - 3.
 Fold down the EMI shield and press it firmly over the bottom edge of the rear housing.
-Use a black stick to rub out wrinkles and ensure that the EMI shield adheres firmly along all edges. - 4.
-Replace the front bezel. - 5.
-Replace the access door.
+Use a black stick to rub out any air bubbles and ensure that the EMI shield adheres firmly and without wrinkles along all edges.

+- Replace the front bezel. - Replace the access door.

-The only tool required for this procedure is a Torx T6 screwdriver (magnetized).
+The only tool required for this procedure is a Torx T6 screwdriver.